DtPeach3707/WebExtensionMaker/README.md

 # WebExtensionMaker

-Commands to build web extension templates directly from the command line
+Scripts to build web extension templates directly from the command line

 # How to Put the Commands on Your Computer